ibm-cloud-docs/powervs-watsonx-toolkit/powervs-toolkit.md

 The watsonx.ai services, provided by IBM Cloud SaaS, include foundation models, prompt lab, and watsonx machine learning, which support the Toolkit by deploying pre-packaged LLM models and tuning them as needed.

-Overall, the diagram conveys a modular and scalable architecture designed to integrate watsonx.ai and PowerVS functionalities seamlessly.
+Overall, the diagram conveys a modular and scalable architecture that is designed to integrate watsonx.ai and {{site.data.keyword.powerSys_notm}} functions seamlessly.

-##### Installation
+## Installation
 {: #How-to-install}

-Below instructions will help to install and set up Toolkit on PowerVS leveraging watsonx.ai services
+The following instructions help to install and set up Toolkit on {{site.data.keyword.powerSys_notm}} integrating with watsonx.ai services

-The below instruction are not platform specific and any platform-specific library decencies has to be resolved by self {: note}
+The following instructions are not platform specific and any platform-specific library decencies must be resolved by self {: note}

-Step 1: Login to VM, git clone the Toolkit repo (https://github.ibm.com/AIonPower/powervs_watsonx_Toolkit.git)
+Step 1: Log in to the VM, Git clone the Toolkit repo (https://github.ibm.com/AIonPower/powervs_watsonx_Toolkit.git)

-Step 2: Ensure python3.8+ and pip is installed
+Step 2: Ensure Python3.8+ and pip is installed

 ```sh
 python -version